Off-duty police were part of the Capitol mob. Now police are turning in their own.

 Doug Griffith, president of the Houston Police Officers’ Union, said he had joked with Acevedo about how absurd it would be for any of the department’s 5,300 officers to be involved in the mob that stormed the Capitol.

 He said the resignation of 48-year-old Tam Pham, after having been identified as having been at the Capitol, has not changed how he is communicating with his members.
-Griffith believes the line some officers crossed is so bright, it doesn’t need to explained to the rest of the force.
+Griffith believes the line some officers crossed is so bright, it doesn’t need to be explained to the rest of the force.
 Attempts to reach Pham were not successful.

 “We took an oath to uphold the law, not violate it,” Griffith said.
 “You have to have common sense and walk away.
 Think about it.
 There are [Capitol] officers being beaten.
 How, as an officer, do you not help out?
 How do you not understand that you shouldn't be there?”